hanzo-hasashi1831/hanzo-hasashi1831/README.md

 - 👋 Hi, I’m @hanzo-hasashi1831
 - 👀 I’m interested in programming and basically gaming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects dealing with computer vision and machine learning
 - 📫 How to reach me ...

 <!---